Narcissist Abuse Recovery

 - Feeling unlovable.

-Your parent or partner is jealous of you.
+Your parent is jealous of you.

 In your family, it’s always about pleasing that one narcissistic parent.

-Your parent or partner can’t empathize with you.
+Your parent can’t empathize with you.

 There is typically a family “scapegoat,” a person on whom the family blames the problems.
 “If only Jane wouldn’t cross Mother…if only she would call her more often…THEN Mother wouldn’t get so upset.”